waiky8/crime-uk/README.md

 - Compare crimes by entering multiple areas
 - Postcode lookup to assist in determining the correct local area name - achieved by web scraping https://www.doogal.co.uk/ using **beautifulsoup4**

+Note, for multiple crime in the same location only one will be displayed.
+As a workaround (hack?) try adding crime type in your search.

 # Input options:
 - Select local area(s)
 - Select crime type(s)